Mushfiqur Rahim

+In domestic cricket, he has represented Rajshahi Division in 2006 and from 2008 to 2024, and Sylhet Division in 2007 and since 2025.
+Rahim has played for several T20 franchises in the Bangladesh Premier League since 2012.

 Early life and family

-Mushfiqur Rahim was born on 9 May 1987 in Bogura, Bangladesh.
+Rahim was born on 9 May 1987 in Bogura, Bangladesh.
 Born to Mahbub Habib and Rahima Khatun, he finished his secondary schooling at Bogura Zilla School.
 In between playing cricket, he studied history at the Jahangirnagar University.
 He graduated with a master's degree from the university in 2012.
 He married Jannatul Kifayet Mondi in 2014.
 Mondi is the sister of Mahmudullah's wife, Jannatul Kawsar Mishti.
-Mushfiqur Rahim had a son, Mayan, in 2018.
+Rahim had a son, Mayan, in 2018.

 Early career

-Before playing for the national team, Mushfiqur Rahim played for Bangladesh Under-19s.
+Before playing for the national team, Rahim played for Bangladesh Under-19s.
 He represented them in three Youth Tests and 18 Youth One Day Internationals (ODIs) between 2004 and 2006, averaging 31.75 and 36.00 with the bat in the respective formats.
-Mushfiqur Rahim trained at the Bangladesh Institute of Sports.
+Rahim trained at the Bangladesh Institute of Sports.

-During the 2006 U-19 Cricket World Cup, hosted by Sri Lanka in February, Mushfiqur Rahim captained the Bangladesh side which included future international players Shakib Al Hasan and Tamim Iqbal among others.
-Mushfiqur Rahim was one of two players at the tournament with Test-match experience.
+During the 2006 U-19 Cricket World Cup, hosted by Sri Lanka in February, Rahim captained the Bangladesh team which included future international players Shakib Al Hasan and Tamim Iqbal among others.
+Rahim was one of two players at the tournament with Test-match experience.
 Under his guidance Bangladesh reached the quarter finals of the tournament.
-Later that month Mushfiqur Rahim was recalled to the senior Test squad for the first time since the England tour in 2005.
+Later that month Rahim was recalled to the senior Test squad for the first time since the England tour in 2005.
 He was selected as a specialist batsmen, with Khaled Mashud chosen as the wicket-keeper for the series against Sri Lanka.

 Domestic and T20 franchise career

 At the domestic level he represents Rajshahi Division.
-In T20 cricket, all of Mushfiqur's runs came playing for Bangladesh, Bangladesh A, Duronto Rajshahi, Nagenahira Nagas, Sylhet Royals, Chittagong Vikings, Karachi Kings, Barishal Bulls, Rajshahi Kings, Nangharhar Leopards, Khulna Tigers and Beximco Dhaka.
+In T20 cricket, all of Rahim's runs came playing for Bangladesh, Bangladesh A, Duronto Rajshahi, Nagenahira Nagas, Sylhet Royals, Chittagong Vikings, Karachi Kings, Barishal Bulls, Rajshahi Kings, Nangharhar Leopards, Khulna Tigers and Beximco Dhaka.

 National Cricket League

-In December 2010, Mushfiqur Rahim recorded his best score in a one-day match.
+In December 2010, Rahim recorded his best score in a one-day match.
 Playing for Rajshahi in the National Cricket League, he scored 114 runs from 120 deliveries as his team lost by 8 runs.

-Representing Rajshahi Division in domestic cricket, Mushfiqur Rahim has over 6500 first-class runs to his name including twelve half-centuries and thirty four centuries.
+Representing Rajshahi Division in domestic cricket, Rahim has over 6500 first-class runs to his name including twelve half-centuries and thirty four centuries.

 Bangladesh Cricket League

-In the match against Central Zone, Mushfiqur got his 1st first-class wicket by dismissing Nurul Hasan playing for North Zone as he returned bowling figures of 1–23 in 10 overs.
+In the 2012-2013 season the match against Central Zone, got his 1st first-class wicket by dismissing Nurul Hasan playing for North Zone as he returned bowling figures of 1–23 in 10 overs.